 In terms of career progression, the firm is very keen to encourage organic growth, with three of the last four trainees being offered positions upon qualification.
 For those of you with aspirations for partnership, several of the current partners trained with the firm and, in the not too distant past, one former trainee was made partner only two years after qualification.
 Whilst this isn’t the norm, it shows that high-fliers can really make their mark.

 What’s the social life like?
 It’s unlikely that Cradley Heath would be high on anyone’s list of glamorous nightspots but that doesn’t mean there aren’t ample opportunities for socialising.
-There are regular nights out planned in Birmingham and you can usually find someone to share a lunchtime beer with at the local pub.

 Trainees are also encouraged to get involved with the firm’s social committee which is responsible for organising the Christmas and summer parties as well as day-trips, fundraising events and after-work socials.